NSO and Registration FAQs

 All new students planning to attend orientation must complete the orientation registration form in their personal “myPittCC” account.
-If you require accommodations such as an interpreter, enlarged print or secondary aids to attend, please contact the Office of Disability Services at: (252) 493-7557.
+If you require accommodations such as an interpreter, enlarged print or secondary aids to attend, please contact the Office of Accessibility Services at: (252) 493-7285.
 A minimum of two weeks notice is required.
 Personal aides and transportation are not provided.

 3. Are all new students required to attend an Orientation session?

 In our attempt to keep you and the campus community safe, new students planning to enroll can connect with their assigned Student Success Advisor to register for classes before completing a virtual or online orientation experience.
 Through this temporary modification to our standard enrollment process, we will continue to provide you support and development as a student, while working to have your class schedule in place as efficiently as possible.

 As a new Pitt Community College student, you have the option to complete your orientation through a virtual session or a self-guided online learning module.
 Through these experiences, you will:

 - Review and affirm the degree program you selected on your application and course requirements.

 - Receive steps to making a smooth transition to college life

 - Understand the academic policies and requirements you are expected to follow